automotiveMastermind/condo/docs/shades/run.md

 ## Examples

 Condo can execute any managed executable, regardless of the platform.
-On OS X and Linux, the executable is passed to the mono bootstrapper, which obviously creates a dependency on mono.
+On OS X and Linux, the arguments are passed to the mono bootstrapper.
+We hope to remove this dependency in the future, but at the present time, condo itself relies on mono, so this dependency would always be available.

 {% highlight sh %}
 run run_args='nuget.exe'